-During 2023, our rental income and net operating income, or NOI, increased as compared to the prior year as a result of the Merger completed in February 2022 and from leasing activity and rent resets at our properties.
-Long-term e-commerce trends and supply chain resiliency have resulted in high occupancy and increases in rents.
 We believe customer service expectations, growth in the number of households and demand for supply chain resiliency will keep demand for industrial properties strong for the foreseeable future.
-However, inflationary pressures and high interest rates in the United States and globally, and global geopolitical hostilities and tensions, have given rise to economic uncertainty and have caused disruptions in the financial markets.
-These conditions have increased our cost of capital and negatively impacted our ability to reduce our leverage.
-An economic recession, or continued or intensified disruptions in the financial markets, could adversely affect our financial condition and that of our tenants, could adversely impact the ability or willingness of our tenants to renew our leases or pay rent to us, may restrict our access to and would likely increase our cost of capital, may impact our ability to sell properties and may cause the values of our properties and of our common shares or other securities to decline.
+However, uncertainties surrounding interest rates and inflation in the United States and globally, and global geopolitical hostilities and tensions, have given rise to economic uncertainty and have caused disruptions in the financial markets.
+These conditions have increased our cost of capital and negatively impacted our ability to reduce leverage, and if continued, could adversely affect our financial condition and that of our tenants, could adversely impact the ability or willingness of our tenants to renew our leases or pay rent to us, may restrict our access to and would likely increase our cost of capital, may impact our ability to sell properties and may cause the values of our properties and of our common shares or other securities to decline.